UniCode: Augmenting Evaluation for Code Reasoning: Extended Experimental Results and Diagnostics

 To better understand model capabilities, we sample representative models and categorize the problems by their primary algorithmic paradigm.
 Performance is evaluated using the pass@1 metric.
 As shown in Figure \ref{fig:tag_compare}, the results reveal distinct strengths and weaknesses across various problem types.

-\paragraph{Strengths in template-driven tasks, weaknesses in complex reasoning.} The models demonstrate high proficiency in deterministic, template-driven tasks such as \textit{fundamentals} and \textit{data structures}.
+The models demonstrate high proficiency in deterministic, template-driven tasks such as \textit{fundamentals} and \textit{data structures}.
 These problems, which often involve standard data structure manipulations, are likely well-represented in training corpora from textbooks and online repositories.
 Their solutions typically follow predictable patterns that models can easily recognize and reproduce.
-In contrast, performance drops significantly on problems requiring novel reasoning and multi-step planning, such as \textit{graph algorithms} and \textit{dynamic programming} problems.
-These domains often require customized logical deduction rather than simple pattern matching.
-This performance gap suggests that current models may rely more on memorization of common solutions than on robust reasoning.
+In contrast, performance drops on problems requiring novel reasoning and multi-step planning, such as \textit{graph algorithms} and \textit{dynamic programming} problems, which often necessitate customized logical deduction.
+This performance gap aligns with our earlier findings: a notable strength in template-driven tasks but a weakness in complex reasoning.